Caring for someone with a brain injury

 As a carer it’s important to take a little break and spend some time talking to people who understand what you’re going through.

-Our Carers Connect group meets every Thursday evening via Zoom.
+Our Carers Connect group meets fortnightly on a Thursday evening via Zoom.

 The session will allow you the opportunity to spend some time talking to people who understand how you’re feeling and connect over similar experiences.

 If this is something you would like to access then please get in touch by email or give us a call on 0116 2739763.

 What you can do to help